-§ 90.
-Radium salts possess another very remarkable property, namely, that of continuously emitting light terms of the corpuscular or the electronic theory of matter.
-The radium-atom is a system of a large number (see § 81) of corpuscles or electrons, and contains in virtue of their motion an enormous amount of energy.
+Radium salts possess another very remarkable property, namely, that of continuously emitting light and heat.
+It seemed, at first, that here was a startling contradiction to the law of the conservation of energy, but the whole mystery becomes comparatively clear in terms of the corpuscular or the electronic theory of matter.
+The radium-atom is a system of a large number (see 81) of corpuscles or electrons, and contains in virtue of their motion an enormous amount of energy.
 But it is known from Chemistry that atomic systems (i.e., molecules) which contain very much energy are unstable and liable to explode.
-The same law holds good on the more interior plane-the radium-atom is liable to, and actually does, explode.
+The same law holds good on the more interior plane -- the radium-atom is liable to, and actually does, explode.
 And the result?
 Energy is set free, and manifests itself partly as heat and light.
-Some free electrons are shot off (the $\beta$ -rays), which, striking the undecomposed particles of salt, give rise to pulses in the ether (the $\gamma$ -rays),7 just as the kathode particles give rise to X-rays when they strike the walls of the vacuum tube or a platinum disc placed in their path.
-The $\beta$ and $\gamma$ -rays do not, however, result immediately from the exploding radiumatoms, the initial products being the emanation and one a-particle from each radium-atom destroyed.
+Some free electrons are shot off (the $\gamma$ -rays), which, striking the undecomposed particles of salt, give rise to pulses in the ether (the $\gamma$ -rays), just as the kathode particles give rise to X-rays when they strike the walls of the vacuum tube or a platinum disc placed in their path.
+The $\Upsilon$ -rays do not, however, result immediately from the exploding radium-atoms, the initial products being the emanation and one -particle from each radium-atom destroyed.